Skip to footer content

 Summary

-In this article, we learned how to Import and read an Excel file in C# without any Microsoft Excel installed.
-Then we considered multiple ways to read data from an excel spreadsheet.
-IronXL also helps creating excel files in C# without any excel installed.
+This article demonstrated how to import and read an Excel file in C# without any Microsoft Excel installed.
+It then considered multiple ways to read data from an Excel spreadsheet.
+IronXL also helps create Excel files in C# without any Excel installed.

-IronXL provides all in one solution for all MS Excel document related tasks to be implemented programmatically.
-You can perform formula calculation, string or number sorting, trimming and appending, find and replace, merge and unmerge, save files etc. You can edit cell values and also set cell data formats along with validate spreadsheet data.
-It also supports csv files and helps you to work like excel data.
+IronXL provides an all-in-one solution for all Microsoft Excel document-related tasks to be implemented programmatically.
+You can perform formula calculation, string or number sorting, trimming and appending, find and replace, merge and unmerge, save files, etc. You can edit cell values and also set cell data formats along with validating spreadsheet data.
+It also supports CSV files and helps you work like Excel data.

 IronXL is available for a free trial and can be licensed for commercial use with its Lite package starting from $749 only.